 Here’s what that process typically looks like for me.
 I assess student progress every few weeks in reading and math and change activities according to my data.
 According to the results, some students may need to review a prerequisite skill because they are struggling and need additional practice, or maybe we’re learning a new skill they will need exposure to.
 I’ll check each of the bins and “freshen them up” after assessing.
 This keeps students engaged and from getting bored with certain activities, while also ensuring they are practicing skills they truly need.

 I also love building center bins with spiraled activities.
-As centers are introduced, I’ll pull activities from the unit bins that are targeted for their group specifically.
-For example, I take my place value unit case out to search for activities for a group to have a bin full of center games only using teen numbers, whereas another group has activities working with higher numbers.
+As centers are introduced, I’ll pull activities from the unit bins that are targeted for their group.
+For example, my place value unit case will have center games only using teen numbers, whereas another group has activities working with higher numbers.
 Both are working on crucial place value skills, but they are differentiated for them to master the levels they are at.
-I typically try to include as many hands-on games and activities for students to practice skills to keep them engaged.
+I typically try to include as many hands-on games and activities for students to keep them engaged.
 These activities can stay in their bin throughout the unit and build upon each other.
 I always allow students to work on any activity of their choice from their bin because it is already designed to meet their needs.
 This provides them with choice on how they learn best and ensure they are getting MEANINGFUL practice during center time.

 Literacy centers work alongside my small groups.
 Whatever phonics skill students are working on during their group time, that will be the same skill they practice at their center.
 All activities will slowly build up and stay in their bin for as long as needed, to allow for ample practice until that specific phonics or language skill is mastered.